plone/buster-selenium/README.rst

 report erro if it exits with any other non-zero status code.
 Finally, it will shutdown the browser slave and the ``buster-server``.

+Before running ``buster-test``, the ``BusterJSTestCase`` will create a directory corresponding to the ``buster*.js`` test suite in the current working directory and change to that directory before executing.
+This can be useful when working with the `buster-coverage`_ extension, for example, so that the output of the extension is collected in a unique directory without clobbering the output from other test suites.

 The ``BusterJSTestCase`` class uses a few environment variables to control how the ``buster-test`` executable is invoked and what is done with its output: